 The Attribute Table widget displays a tabular view of operational layers' attributes.
-It displays at the bottom of your web application and can be opened, resized, or closed.
+It displays at the bottom of your web app and can be opened, resized, or closed.
 When more than one layer's attributes display, multiple tabs automatically generate in the attribute panel allowing you to switch among the attribute tables.
-You can use the widget's configuration window to specify which layer or layers are included in the tabular view, which fields show, and if the tabular view can be exported.
+You can use the widget's configuration window to specify the layer or layers to be included in the tabular view, the fields show, and whether the tabular view can be exported.

 The Attribute Table widget is an off-panel widget.

-- Hover the mouse pointer over the Attribute Table widget and click the small eye icon to show or hide this widget in your application.
+- Hover the over the Attribute Table widget and click the show or hide button to show or hide this widget in your application.

 - Hover over the widget and click the Configure this widget button to open the configuration properties dialog box.